 PPS I realise that some people may raise their eyebrows at the name “Life Changing Queso Dip”, but for Queso Dip lovers, I deign to say this will be life changing!!!

-Copycat of Queso Dip (Mexican Cheese Dip) sold in jars in the US and the Queso dip at Mexican restaurants.
-The unique thing about this recipe is that it's made with real cheese and yet it stays silky smooth even when it cools!
-Read more in the post above for details.
-Recipe VIDEO below so you can see how smooth it is at room temperature.
+Copycat of Queso Dip (Mexican Cheese Dip) sold in jars in the US and at Mexican restaurants.
+Made with real cheese and stays silky smooth even when it cools!
+AND it reheats perfectly.
 Makes about 2.5 cups.
 IMPORTANT: Please read Note 1 regarding store bought shredded cheese.

 - 1 tbsp cornflour / cornstarch